Ginkgo Biloba - Natural memory booster

 The importance of Ginkgo Biloba in Traditional Chinese Medicine

 The term traditional Chinese medicine (TCM) encompasses historical East Asian medicine from the 1st millennium BC to its current theory and practical application.
 Today it is very popular as an alternative treatment method in large parts of Europe and North America.
-In scientific medicine, however, most of the concepts and methods of TCM are not recognized due to poor or insufficient evidence.
+In scientific medicine, however, most of the concepts and methods of TCM are not recognised due to poor or insufficient evidence.

 In addition to acupuncture, which aims to achieve a healing effect through needles, and the moxibustion - the heating of these points for the same purpose - the so-called Chinese drug therapy.
 In addition to the use of medicinal plants, diet and exercise, which are grouped together in our own therapy systems, play an important role.

 In Chinese drug therapy, which is the most important pillar of TCM, the proportion of herbal active ingredients is very high.
 Almost all components of the plants have traditionally been processed, most often into so-called decoctions (decoction or watery extract).
-In contemporary Chinese medicine, the active ingredients are offered individually or in combination with others as capsules, granules or concentrates.
+In contemporary Chinese medicine, the active ingredients are offered individually or in combination with others as capsules, granules, or concentrates.

-Formulations containing components of the Ginkgo Biloba have been used to treat a wide range of ailments: stomach and intestinal complaints, infection and poisoning, asthmatic complaints and cough are just as important as the use of the agent for thinning the blood or for menstrual cramps.
+Formulations containing components of the Ginkgo Biloba have been used to treat a wide range of ailments: stomach and intestinal complaints, infection and poisoning, asthmatic complaints, and cough are just as important as the use of the agent for thinning the blood or for menstrual cramps.
 Today, Ginkgo Biloba extracts are also used in traditional Chinese medicine mainly for the treatment of disorders of the brain function and to improve memory performance.

 Effect of ginkgo biloba

 Active ingredients in ginkgo biloba, which are contained in food supplements or medicinal products today, are obtained exclusively from the leaves of the ginkgo tree.
-Its main components are flavonoids, diterpene lactones (ginkgolides), bilobalide, ginkgolic acids and ginkgotoxins.
+Its main components are flavonoids, diterpene lactones (ginkgolides), bilobalide, ginkgolic acids, and ginkgotoxins.
 Not all of these ingredients have desired effects, which is why preparations made from ginkgo biloba ingredients are usually made in several enrichment and depletion steps.

 The most important active ingredients of the ginkgo leaf are the diterpene lactones of the tree, which are also known as ginkgo solids.
 Five different ginkgolides are known: A, B, C, J and M, of which ginkgolides A and B in particular are said to have an effect on inhibiting inflammatory messenger substances.

-The flavonoids contained are largely kaempferol, quercetin and isorhamnetin.
-Kaempferol is a phytoestrogen that is also found in red grapes, grapefruits and other plants.
+The flavonoids contained are largely kaempferol, quercetin, and isorhamnetin.
+Kaempferol is a phytoestrogen that is also found in red grapes, grapefruits, and other plants.
 It is said to have anti-inflammatory as well as cardio- and neuroprotective effects.